 Partners

 Midpen staff work cooperatively with neighbors, fire agencies and regional fire safe councils on fire prevention and preparedness efforts.
-The Midpen board of directors has this identified this work as a objective within strategic goal of protecting the positive environmental values of open space land.
+The Midpen board of directors has this identified this work as an objective within strategic goal of protecting the positive environmental values of open space land.

 Local fire departments (such as Palo Alto, Woodside Fire Protection District, and Santa Clara County), and the California Department of Forestry and Fire Protection (Cal Fire) are the agencies in our region that are responsible for fire suppression.
 Cal Fire’s role is supplemented by statewide mutual aid agreements for large wildland fire events.